charlieellington/energy-flow/pages/03-projects/Zebra-Design/designers-that-code-with-ai/Zebra Design 2.0 Content Plan.md

 ---

+Yes, we love beautiful design, but we love real-world resutls even more:

 > **"Only hire people who either write code or go out and get users."**\
 > --- Paul Graham, *The 18 Mistakes That Kill Startups*
 >
 >**This is the principle I've based Zebra Design on.**..

+( Photo of Charlie ) Zebra Design is my solo practice - no middle, managers, you work directly with me.
+Just design, code, user validation and results:

 ---